Thursday, December 20, 2007

 To obtain a colored pink wine the grapes are put in the fermentation tank after having been crushed.
 The juice quickly enriches itself in alcohol with the temperature going up (in the tank).

 At the contact of the solid element the color quickly diffuses.
-The winemaker chooses the intensity of
+The winemaker chooses the intensity of the color by controlling a sample every hour.
+When he is satisfied he devattes.

 The wine is evacuated in another tank to finish fermenting.
 The must left in the original tank is evacuated and not used for rosé any more.